raisemarketplace/ground-control/docs/guides/1-GettingStarted.md

 # Getting Started

-Simple tutorial to get up and running with AsyncNestedRedux. ~5 minutes.
+Simple tutorial to get up and running with GroundControl. ~5 minutes.
 Reload after each section to see changes.

 ###### Bootstrap